TAASSK/Joule/README.md

-# Rate Your Coworker
+# Joule

-Rate Your Coworker is a web app that keeps track of coworker ratings.
+Joule is a web app that keeps track of coworker ratings.